Joint and Several Liability in NC

 N.C.
 Gen. Stat.
 1B-2

-Establishes the right of contribution when one joint tortfeasor discharges the common liability, providing that the amount of contribution is determined pro rata based on the number of joint tortfeasors.
+Establishes the right of contribution when one joint tortfeasor discharges the common liability.
+NC law expressly provides that the relative degrees of fault are NOT considered -- contribution is determined on a pro rata (equal-share) basis among all defendants.

 Settling With One Defendant Does Not Release the Others